shopware5/devdocs/source/developers-guide/shopware-5-rest-api/examples/article/index.md

 $client->post('propertyGroups', $properties);

 ```
-The returned identifier may be set as filterGroupId just like the example $filterTest shows.
+The returned identifier may be set as `filterGroupId`, just like the example `$filterTest` shows.

 ## Example 7 - Creating and referencing units

-Since shopware 4.0.5 it's possible to provide units by the key 'unit'.
-The snippet below shows you how:
+It's possible to specify units using the `unit` key.
+The snippet below shows how:

 ```
 $articleWithUnit = array(